zocker-160/blender-docker/README.md

 ```console
 $ docker run --rm -v /source/path/:/data/ zocker160/blender /data/blendfile.blend -o /data/frame_### -f 1
 ```

+**important:** If you you a Nvidia based image for CUDA, you need to pass the `--gpus all` argument as well.

 This will create a file named `frame_001.png` in the same directory as the source file, assuming that PNG is the default output format for that file.